grandtheftdisco/grandtheftdisco/README.md

 ____________________________________________________
 # 👩‍💻 Currently building
-- An ecommerce site for a small business
+- [Siempreviva](https://www.github.com/grandtheftdisco/siempreviva): an ecommerce site for a small business.
-  - the repo will be public soon, so that I can build out in the open: stay tuned!
+- Also working on patches & beta features for [Henventory](https://www.github.com/grandtheftdisco/henventory) when I can.
 ____________________________________________________
 # 📚 Stuff I've been learning
 `(SELECT * FROM skills ORDER BY date DESC)`
+- Stripe integrations via API
 - Ruby on Rails
 - Hotwire
 - Postgres